Top page (correct new Bohr model, and quantum mechanics is wrong )

 (Eq.5) Schrodinger's radial equation for hydrogen.

-As shown on this site and this site, they replace the radial parts by χ = rR to satisfy de Broglie relation.
+As shown on this site ( this p.3, this ), they replace the radial parts by χ = rR to satisfy de Broglie relation.

 As shown in Eq.5, this wavefunction becomes cosine ( or sine ) functions with some wavelength λr.

 (Eq.6) de Broglie relation holds in radial direction.

 As a result, Schrodinger equation gives de Broglie relation ( radial momentum pr = h/λr ).

 (Eq.7) Sommerfeld + de Broglie relation = Schrodinger equation.

 Using Eq.6, Sommerfeld quantization condition of Eq.2 becomes like Eq.7.

 Eq.7 shows number of ( radial ) de Broglie wavelength in the whole radial path becomes "nr".

 This means Schrodinger's hydrogen also satisfies an integer times de Broglie wavelength like Bohr model !